How to Buy Alphabet Shares UK

 Step 3: Open a Stock Trading App Account

-If you’re ready to buy Alphabet shares in the UK, the next step is to open a trading account with the top stock app: eToro.
-The eToro app enables you to trade hundreds of US shares 100% commission-free and puts a comprehensive research and analysis platform at your fingertips.
+If you want to buy Alphabet shares in the UK, the next step is to open a trading account with a stock app.

-To get started, search for ‘eToro’ in Google Play or the Apple App Store and download the app to your device.
+To get started, search for the name of your chosen app in Google Play or the Apple App Store and download the app to your device.

-Open eToro and click ‘Join Now’ to create a new account.
+Open the app and click ‘Join Now’ to create a new account.
 You can enter a new username and password for your account.
 You can also create an account using your Google or Facebook login.

-Next, fund your account with a minimum deposit of £160.
-You can pay with a debit card, credit card, PayPal, Neteller, or Skrill.
-You can also pay using a bank account transfer if you deposit at least £500.
+Next, fund your account with a deposit.
+You can usually pay with a debit card, credit card, PayPal, Neteller, or Skrill.

-Now that your eToro account is ready, you can buy Alphabet shares in the UK on your phone.
+Now that your stock trading account is ready, it’s possible to buy Alphabet shares in the UK on your phone.

 Next, enter the amount of money you want to invest in Alphabet shares.
-You can invest any amount over £35 since eToro allows you to purchase fractional shares.
 If you’re trading CFDs, select whether you want to apply leverage to your trade.
 You can also enter a stop loss or take profit level for your trade if desired.

-Once your trade is ready, tap ‘Open Trade’ to buy Alphabet shares.
+Once your trade is ready, tap ‘Open Trade’ in order to complete your purchase of Alphabet shares.